 VA home loans provide a number of homeownership opportunities with no down payment required for eligible Vets in Dallas – Fort Worth and across Texas.
-The government backed VA loan is available to active duty military personal, honorably discharged veterans and their widows.
+The government backed VA loan is available to active duty military personnel, honorably discharged veterans, and their widows.

 Questions?
 We are available to assist you 7 days a week.
 For quick service please submit the Quick Request Form on this page.

 Getting a VA mortgage qualification letter prior to looking for a new home with an agent is an important step in the home-buying process.
 The pre-approval letter will provide the loan applicant with an idea of their qualifying amount, monthly expenses and down payment requirements.